core-wg/comi/draft-ietf-core-comi.md

 Refer to {{rpc}} for details on "ACTION" and "RPC" resources.

 A request to create data node resource is sent with a confirmable CoAP POST message.
 The URI specify the data node to be instantiated.
+In the case of a YANG list, the URI point on the list, not the list instance to be created.

 ~~~~
 FORMAT: